-The restaurant has undergone several ownership changes since Grandma Warner passed away, but other than some polish and veneer, pretty much left everything the same.
-For that Albuquerque diners are grateful.
+The restaurant has undergone several ownership changes since Grandma Warner passed away, but other than some polish and veneer, pretty much left everything the same at least in terms of ambiance.
 The decor features antique brickerbrack donated by customers.
 Old stoves, a Pepsi dispenser (from back when a bottle of cold Pepsi cost ten cents), tube-operated radios and more eye-catching antiques will keep your interest while some placards may surprise you at how ribald humor was fifty or sixty years ago.
 One placard reads “big busted women float better.”

 Ask anyone who’s been in Albuquerque for a few years and they can all recount their favorite memories of dining at the K&I. Most of them probably involve the “Travis,” a bean and seasoned beef burrito topped with cheese and chile then piled high with French fries.
 It’s an unlikely combination, but also a uniquely New Mexican one.
 The Travis is available in five sizes, the descriptions below of which are taken from the menu:

 - Travis on A Silver Platter – You’d better bring lots of friends to attempt this.
 Of course, if you can eat it by yourself in an hour or less and we mean ALL of it, it’s free.
 It weighs over eight pounds and has been surmounted by only two people in the 40 years plus that it’s been available.

 - Full Travis – Even the biggest of appetites would have a hard time finishing this one.

 - Half Travis – It can be done, but you’d better be happy.

 - Quarter Travis – This is the most popular size (pictured above), but some still need a to-go box.

 - Wimp Travis – For those who just don’t feel up to the challenge.